-Child's (1972) work on strategic choice was originally characterised as a counter balance to the then predominant population ecology perspective (Hannan and Freeman, 1977; Lieberson and O'Connor, 1972).
-The dichotomous nature of strategic choice and population ecology has blurred over time and Child (1997, p.
+The concept of managerial discretion was introduced by Finkelstein and Hambrick (1987) as a means of bridging the apparently dichotomous divide between theories of strategic choice and agency on the one side and population ecology on the other side.
+Child's (1972) work on strategic choice was originally characterized as a counter balance to the prominent population ecology perspective (Hannan and Freeman, 1977; Lieberson and O'Connor, 1972).
+This dichotomous nature of strategic choice and population ecology has blurred over time and Child (1997, p.
 44) has argued that strategic choice now "regards both the relation of agency to structure and to environment as dynamic in nature".
-In this context the challenge is no longer to understand whether it is managers, structure, or environment that shape outcomes; but rather to explain how the outcomes are shaped and the ways in which the influences interact.
-Taking a pragmatic approach Hambrick and Finkelstein (1987) proposed a model of "managerial discretion" to explain the circumstances in which executives may possess more or less discretion through the influence of personal, organisational and environmental constraints.
-The further development and understanding of this concept of managerial discretion is an important component of this paper.
+By accepting this shift in emphasis the challenge ceases to be the understanding of whether it is managers, structure, or environment that shape outcomes; but rather, to explain how outcomes are shaped and the ways in which the influences interact.
+The emphasis therefore shifts from a focus on what elements influence outcomes, to a focus on how the elements interact dynamically to shape outcomes.